 Kidney stones can usually be diagnosed by a Doctor using your symptoms and medical history alone.
 Occasionally imaging techniques such as MRI, CT scan or diagnostic ultrasound may be used to confirm the diagnosis.

 Treatment of kidney stones depends on the size of the stones in question.
 Small stones can usually be passed in the urine, although this may still be painful.
 Your doctor may prescribe painkillers or even administer painkilling and anti-sickness injections.

 You will usually be sent home to wait for the stones to pass.
 In this instance, you should rest and make sure you drink plenty of fluid.
 You may be asked to try to collect any stones from your urine.
 You can do this by urinating through gauze or other material such as a stocking.

 Larger kidney stones may require further treatment.
 Stones above 6mm in diameter generally cannot be passed naturally and so may receive any of the following treatments:

 This is the more common form of treatment for stones up to 20mm.
-It involves either x-rays or ultrasound to pinpoint the stone(s) followed by a shock wave of energy to break the stone up.
-This may require more than one treatment and can be uncomfortable and so often a local anesthetic is administered.
+It involves either x-rays or ultrasounds to pinpoint the stone(s) followed by a shock wave of energy to break the stone up.
+This may require more than one treatment and can be uncomfortable and so often a local anaesthetic is administered.

 Surgery is the last resort which is not frequently used.
-It would require a general anesthetic and an incision in the back to access the kidney and remove the stone altogether.
+It would require a general anaesthetic and an incision in the back to access the kidney and remove the stone altogether.

 The exception to these forms of treatment is if the stone is a uric acid stone.
 These are softer than other kidney stones and so may dissolve.
 In this case, the patient is often recommended to drink a high volume of fluid and may be given medication to make the urine more alkaline, which should help the stone to dissolve.